-Many see grad school as a waste of money – and it isn't the right choice for everybody.
+Many see grad school as a waste of money, and it certainly isn't the right choice for everybody.
 But for some, it's a very worthwhile investment.

 In recent years, a common refrain on education has been that a master’s degree is the new bachelor’s degree.
-College grads compete for low-level jobs with people who have decades of experience.
+College grads compete for low-level jobs against people with decades of experience.